top of page

 Shield: Purple on a gold disc radiating eighteen arrowheads with shafts of golf, the arrowheads outward and conjoined, a green disc surmounted by a round silver globe.

-Crest: On a base of gold and purple bar a putter and driver grips properly behind a staff vertical silver flying a flag purple charged with a crown potente of gold all unfiled by a reflections of the like in gold, each potente supporting a round in golf.
+Crest: On a base of gold and purple bar, a putter and driver grips properly behind a vertical silver staff, flying a purple flag charged with a crown potent of gold all unfiled by a reflection of the like in gold, each potente supporting a round in golf.

 SYMBOLISM

-Crest: The putter and driver alludes to “irons” and “woods” (golf clubs) in general (and are also a reminder that the average golfer usually has trouble with driving or putting or both).
-The flag refers to the flags customary used to indicate the “cup” on the green.
-A crown is a symbol of royalty and thus refers to the name of the golf club; a crown is also symbolic of authority, law and regulations, hospitality and accomplishment.
+Crest: The putter and driver allude to “irons” and “woods” (golf clubs) in general (and are also a reminder that the average golfer usually has trouble with driving or putting or both).
+The flag is the one customarily used to indicate the “cup” on the green.
+A crown is a symbol of royalty and thus refers to the name of the golf club.
+It also symbolizes authority, law and regulations, hospitality, and accomplishment.
 The points of the crown supporting rounds used in the crest simulate golf tees supporting golf balls.
-(In heraldry, a potente is sometimes used to symbolize a “crutch” – in this instance the “crutches” referring to the “alibis” so necessary at the times to all golfers).
+(In heraldry, a potente is sometimes used to symbolize a “crutch” – in this instance, the “crutches” referring to the “alibis” so necessary at the time to all golfers.

 bottom of page